second-state/WasmEdge-go-examples/README.md

 The [WasmEdge](https://github.com/WasmEdge/WasmEdge) (formerly SSVM) is a high performance WebAssembly runtime optimized for server side applications.
 The [WasmEdge-Go](https://github.com/second-state/WasmEdge-go) provides a [golang](https://golang.org/) package for accessing to WasmEdge.

+## Getting Started

+Before trying the examples, the [WasmEdge installation](https://github.com/WasmEdge/WasmEdge/blob/master/docs/install.md) is required.
+The WasmEdge extensions are built for `Linux` platforms.
+For the `Windows` and `MacOS` users, there is only the WasmEdge without extensions can be installed.

 This repository contains examples of WasmEdge-Go.

 * Basic examples: The basic API examples for WasmEdge-Go.